stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/02-vectors.md

 ellipse(vector.x, vector.y, 50, 50);
 ```

-We can also create random vectors using `random2D()` or create vectors from angles and lengths using `fromAngle()`.
+We can also create random vectors using `p5.Vector.random2D()` or create vectors from angles and lengths using `p5.Vector.fromAngle()`.
 Here's a fun sketch that makes use of random vectors:

 <iframe src="https://editor.p5js.org/stungeye/embed/FixFDvy12"  scrolling="no" frameborder="no"  width="250" height="250"></iframe>